Advance Your

 CERTIFICATION INFORMATION

-Upon completion of this program, you’ll have met the training requirements to take the Certified Patient Care Technician (CPCT) exam which is sponsored by the National Healthcareer Association (NHA).
+Upon completion of this certificate, you’ll have met the training requirements to take the Clinical Medical Assistant Certification (CMAC) and Certified Personal Care Assistant (CPCA), which are sponsored by the National Healthcareer Association (NHA).

 ISSUING AUTHORITY